Krealer/grid-quest/README.md

 - `npm run lint` – check code with ESLint
 - `npm run format` – format files using Prettier
 - `npm test` – run Jest tests (none included by default)
+## Continuous Integration

+This repository provides a GitHub Actions workflow that attempts to install dependencies and run `npm run lint` and `npm test`.
+If the install step fails, the workflow skips linting and tests.

 ## Deploying to GitHub Pages